Carbon Monoxide Poisoning in Children

 - Chest pain

 - Loss of consciousness or coma

 - Loss of hearing

 It may be CO poisoning if symptoms occur at home and not at school.
 Or it may be CO poisoning if more than 1 person in the home has these symptoms.
 This can lead to death.

 The symptoms of carbon monoxide poisoning can be like other health conditions, such as the flu and food poisoning.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+Make sure your child sees their healthcare provider for a diagnosis.

 How is carbon monoxide poisoning diagnosed in a child?

 The healthcare provider will ask about your child’s symptoms and health history.
-He or she may ask about recent exposure to fuel-burning appliances.
-A healthcare provider often diagnoses CO poisoning based on known exposure.
-He or she will give your child a physical exam.
+They may ask about recent exposure to fuel-burning appliances.
+A provider often diagnoses CO poisoning based on known exposure.
+They will give your child a physical exam.
 The physical exam may include a test of mental status.
 Your child may have blood tests to check carbon monoxide and oxygen levels.